clydemcqueen/orca2/orca_driver/README.md

 ~~~

 Test the i2c bus using `i2cdetect 1`.

-`raspi-config` isn't installed as part of Ubuntu 18.04.4, and the PPA I found has a few bugs.
-I hand-edited the boot sector config files on the SD card and added `dtparam=i2c_arm=on`.

 Make sure that `$USER` is in the dialout, video and i2c groups.
 Remember to log out and log back in after changing groups.